joaquinpereyra98/daggerheart-art-pack/README.md

 The interface is divided into two main categories:
 - Actors: That includes the Adversaries and Environments compenidums.
--Items: Includes the Ancestries, Armors, Beastforms, Classes, Communities, Consumables, Domains, Loot, Subclasses, and Weapons compendiums.
+- Items: Includes the Ancestries, Armors, Beastforms, Classes, Communities, Consumables, Domains, Loot, Subclasses, and Weapons compendiums.

 Each category includes a field that allows you to manually load a new item from the compendium, configure it manually.